chibyhq/awesome-standalone-edu-games/README.md

 The following Github repo provides barebones programming language containers (x86 container unfortunately, but easy to adapt) : https://github.com/nacyot/docker-programming-languages

+* Scratch v2 Project
+    * There is a native Scratch to HTML5 converter from MIT (phosporus)
+    * The photron project packages Scratch project into native Linux ARM apps, however it uses the Electron runtime and conversion to HTML5 - which is too heavy for the Pi and the CHIP (as far as I am concerned)
+    * What other options do we have to package a Scratch project (which are all stored on the Scratch website centrally apparently) into the Squeak VM ?
 * PyQt5 + QML + Multimedia support
 * QtWebView + Web application (served locally ?)
 * RenPy : Should support Blockly to make Renpy scripts and allow to run them simply.